ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 * km200, km200 hrv, km100, km50, HMC300 or IP-inside (from Bosch Group)

-* ems-esp interface (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.
+* ems-esp gateway (https://github.com/emsesp/EMS-ESP32) with latest dev version (see below) and the ESP32 chip.
   The old ESP8266 gateways with API V2 is NOT SUPPORTED ANYMORE !!

 The ems-esp adapter can read and write data to both gateways to steer all heating components.